Mortalitas/FFXIVQuickLauncherLite/README.md

 ## How to install

-[Download the latest release from the releases](https://github.com/Mortalitas/FFXIVQuickLauncherLite/releases/latest) page, unzip it into any folder you can easily access it and launch XIVLauncher.exe - then just follow the instructions!
+[Download the latest release from the releases](https://github.com/Mortalitas/FFXIVQuickLauncherLite/releases/latest) page, unzip it into any folder you can easily access it and launch XIVLauncherLite.exe - then just follow the instructions!

 <br>
 <br>